calebschoepp/caleb-www/content/blog/2025/2025-race-season.md

 - Very busy and time consuming but holy smokes do I love it
 - Diet not necessarily bad but not massively changed.
 Eat so much with my training
 - Racing and training with brothers

+adam telling me to yolo based on anthem and he was right